epetousis/up-webhook-ingester/README.md

     "UP_WEBHOOK_SECRET": "/* Up Bank Webhook Secret retrieved from the API upon webhook creation */" }
 ```
-4. Run `npm deploy`.
+4. Run `npm run deploy`.
 You may need to update the profile and region in the `serverless.yml` config or add `--region [aws region] --aws-profile [profile]` to the end of the deploy script in `package.json`.
 5. Test with a ping and by transferring some money from your savings account to spending
 6. Lose all self esteem